 Flintridge Sacred Heart Academy is a Catholic, Dominican, college-preparatory day and boarding high school for girls.
 Eighty-seven years ago, three Dominican Sisters traveled up the Hill to take possession of their beautiful school carrying only “a statue of the Blessed Virgin, a $5 bill and their faith.”
 Today under the 14 year leadership of its President, Sister Carolyn McCormack O.P. and 15 year tenure of Principal, Sister Celeste Marie Botello O.P., FSHA has grown in ways no one could have imagined in 1931, and offers cutting-edge academic opportunities, unparalleled co-curricular experiences and a dedicated and talented faculty.

 A Catholic, Dominican vision of education commits FSHA to educating the whole person in an educational setting that allows adolescent girls to flourish into young women who are well-prepared for college and beyond.
 To this end, FSHA strives to partner with parents in the formation of their daughters.
 FSHA recognizes the interdependence of physical, emotional, spiritual, intellectual, social and environmental health, and their benefits for learning.
-Thus, FSHA offers an rigorous college-preparatory curriculum, outstanding visual and performing arts, an excellent athletic program, a dynamic campus ministry and service program, unique leadership opportunities in clubs, athletics and co-curriculars.
+Thus, FSHA offers a rigorous college-preparatory curriculum, outstanding visual and performing arts, an excellent athletic program, a dynamic campus ministry and service program, and unique leadership opportunities in clubs, athletics and co-curriculars.

 Empowering young women for a life of faith, integrity and truth.